britram/rains-prototype/draft-trammell-rains-protocol.md

 codes for HTTP {{RFC7231}}.
 Details of the meaning of each status code are given in {{protocol-def}}.

-The value of the note-data (30) key is a UTF-8 encoded string with additional information about the notification, intended to be displayed to an administrator to help debug the issue identified by the negotiation.
+The value of the note-data (23) key, if present, is a UTF-8 encoded string with additional information about the notification, intended to be displayed to an administrator to help debug the issue identified by the negotiation.

 ## Object {#cbor-object}